 Next, glue the two large tag board pieces to the argyle notepad cover.
 Leave a small space in between the covers and the spine so the notepad can close.
 Before the glue dries, practice closing the notepad a few times so you know it will close.
 If you do not leave a little gap, the notepad cover will tear when you close the notepad.

-Step Four: Wrap the sides of the notepad cover around the tag board.
+Wrap the sides of the notepad cover around the tag board.
 Start with the short sides using the glue stick.
+Trim the corners of the top sides of the notepad corner at an angle.

 Before gluing the top and bottom flaps, miter the corners by clipping off a small triangle from each corner.
 Make sure you aren’t clipping the triangle too close to the corner.
 I left a little gap.